Home Hernia Mesh Polypropylene Mesh

 Physiomesh

 Physiomesh Flexible Composite Hernia Mesh consisted of a polypropylene mesh base between two absorbable films.
-Ethicon removed this model of Physiomesh from the market after European hernia registries reported a higher than expected complication rate.
+Ethicon removed this model of Physiomesh from the market after European hernia registries reported a higher-than-expected complication rate.

 C-QUR

-C-QUR Mesh combines polypropylene mesh with an Omega 3 gel coating.
+C-QUR Mesh combines polypropylene mesh with an Omega-3 gel coating.
 The company’s website says the coating is “derived from highly purified pharmaceutical grade fish oil.”

 Polypropylene Mesh Complications

 Bowel obstructions and perforations are among the most serious polypropylene hernia mesh complications.
 These can sometimes be medical emergencies and require immediate surgery.
+Hernia mesh can also cause mesh infection, which is severe and difficult to eliminate.

-Dr. Robert Bendavid describes the most common problems with polypropylene mesh.
+Late Dr. Robert Bendavid describes the most common problems with polypropylene mesh.

 Most Common Hernia Mesh Complications